TheBlueCoat/Snake-Game/README.md

 -Have Fun!

 #Contributions
 In order to contribute, go to http://codepen.io/Bluecoat/pen/woymEm and fork the project.
 Then you can experiment with different things for your own.
 On GitHub, go to the Issues tab and select an issue that you would like to fix.
 Once you are done with fixing the issue, create a pull request with your fixes.
 From there it will be reviewed and discussed.
-If it doesn't interfere with the rest of the code and it fixes/enhances the issue, I will merge the code onto the master branch.
+If it doesn't interfere with the rest of the code and it fixes the issue or enhances the game, I will merge the code onto the master branch.
 If I do not accept the request, I will explain why in the discussion.